Eduardo Leite: First term

 Leite was sworn as the governor of Rio Grande do Sul in 2019.
 In his inauguration address, he stressed the necessity of political conciliation to overcome the economic crisis in increasingly polarized times.
 He allocated most of his cabinet membership to coalition partners, having nine parties represented.
 Alleging cost reduction, he became the first governor to live in the state's palace since Olívio Dutra.

 He established privatizations as a priority, with the state-owned companies of energy, mines and natural gas being its main targets.
 Since the State Constitution requires referendums to privatize these stated owned companies, Leite introduced a constitutional amendment to abolish this requirement, it was approved by Assembly in May 2019, by 40 ayes vs 13 no, with all but the PT, PDT and PSOL voting in favor.
 In August 2019, the State Assembly authorized the sale of these state companies, with the process being fully completed in early 2021.

 In late 2019, he announced a comprehensive austerity package that would include pension reform and changes to the state public service, Leite described the changes as necessary to restore fiscal responsibility but allied parties were skeptical of the proposal, with the Social Liberal Party initially withdrawing support from the government.
 After lengthy negotiations with each of the coalition parties and the syndicates, the Assembly approved the reform in January 2020, it was considered a historical victory and the most ambitious reform in the state's history.

 In 2021, far-right politician Roberto Jefferson used a homophobic slur against Leite while critiquing the response of his government to the COVID-19 pandemic.
 On 19 March 2021, Leite filed a criminal complaint against Jefferson.
 In September 2022, Jeffereson's conviction was definitively confirmed by Rio Grande do Sul State Court of Justice.
-Jefferson was ordered to pay a fine of R$ 300,000 (USD 55,427).
+Jefferson was ordered to pay a fine of R$300,000 (US$55,427).